Zhiyu-Michael-Wang/me/README.md

 # log
 2020.4.5: Converted the static html grid items in the gallery into js objects, and write a js code to append those objects into gallery.html.

 2020.3.28: Completed all the static elements.
 Including navbar, footer, video, highlight section, article, and also the gallery grid.
+Created footer.css to fit all the footers for my templates, and base.css for many shared traits of all pages except homepage.

 2020.3.22: Made all the pages have responsive view that support all kinds of typical device in the market.